 If you use Azure DevOps, and like the sound of no longer having to leave Gearset and update each work item manually, you should give this integration a go!

 If you have any questions on how it works, or if you have a suggestion on how we can improve user story and item tracking across any story tracking services then please do get in touch.
-You can chat to the team via the live in-app chat, or at [email protected].
+You can chat to the team via the live chat, or at [email protected].